peppepetra/memcached-k8s/README.md

 You can configure the following parameters using `juju config memcached-k8s`

 * `size`: Size of memcache pool in MiB (memcached option -m).
-Values smaller than 64 default to 64 (memcached minimum requirement)
+Values smaller than 64 are not valid.
 * `connection-limit`: maximum simultaneous connections (memcached option -c).
-0 or negative values take to the memcached default (1024)
+0 or negative values are not valid.
 * `request-limit`: limit of requests a single client can make at one time (memcached option -R).
-0 or negative values take to the memcached default (20)
+0 or negative value sare not valid.
 * `tcp-port`: TCP port to listen on (memcached option -p).
-Invalid tcp ports take to the memcached default (11211)
 * `udp-port`: UDP port to listen on (memcached option -U).
 0 or invalid port disable udp listener
 * `threads`: number of threads to use. (memcached option -t).
-0 or negative values take to the memcached default (4)
+0 or negative values are not valid.

 ### Using TLS